Next: Introduction, Previous: (dir), Up: (dir) [Contents][Index]

 ;; "foo+bar+baz"

-Replace all associations given by pairs in a plist and return a new string.
+Replace all associations given by pairs in a replacement-list and return a new string.

-The plist is a list alternating a string to replace (case sensitive) and its replacement.
+The ‘replacement-list‘ alternates a string to replace (case sensitive) and its replacement.

 Example: